A Remarkable New Identity Satisfied by the Dirac Matrices of a Bilocal Field Theory: Appendix 1: Transformation under action of

 The special Lorentz transformation properties of the theory may be determined by constructing a real reducible $16 \times 16$ matrix representation of $\overline{S0(4,4; \mathbb{R})}$ utilizing the irreducible generators $t^A$ , \; A = 1, ... , 8 of the (pseudo-) Clifford algebra $C_{4,4}$.
-Continuing to employ Lord's general procedure \cite{Lord68} we define the irreducible generators $t^A$ as
+Following Lord's general procedure \cite{Lord68} we define the irreducible generators $t^A$ as

 Let $g \in \overline{S0(4,4; \mathbb{R})}$.
-The $16 \times 16$ basic spinor representation of $\overline{S0(4,4; \mathbb{R})}$ is reducible into the two real $8 \times 8$ inequivalent irreducible spinor representations ${D_{(1)}}(g)$ and ${D_{(2)}}(g)$ of $\overline{S0(4,4; \mathbb{R})}$.
+The $16 \times 16$ basic spinor representation of ${S0(4,4; \mathbb{R})}$ is reducible into the two real $8 \times 8$ inequivalent irreducible spinor representations ${D_{(1)}}(g)$ and ${D_{(2)}}(g)$ of $\overline{S0(4,4; \mathbb{R})}$.
 The reduced generators of the two real $8 \times 8$ spinor representations ${D_{(1)}}(g)$ and ${D_{(2)}}(g)$ of $\overline{S0(4,4; \mathbb{R})}$ follow from the calculation of the infinitesimal generators